LingoQ: Bridging the Gap between EFL Learning and Work through AI-Generated Work-Related Quizzes: Related Work

 English plays a critical role in the workplace as the common language of global industries and disciplines~\cite{kirkpatrick2011internationalization,veerasamy2014teaching}.
-The proliferation of digital work environments has posed unique challenges for non-native English-speaking information workers, who navigate diverse English-language texts as part of their computer-based tasks.
-For example, Amano \etal{} found that researchers spend 46.6\% more time reading English papers and 50.6\% more time writing them compared to native speakers, while facing higher rejection rates due to writing quality~\cite{amano2023manifold}.
-Similarly, programmers using English as a second language struggle with technical documentation, professional communication, and code comprehension~\cite{guo2018non}.
-Consequently, English-as-a-second-language (ESL) learning has become critical for information workers to develop practical English proficiency---the ability to achieve goals through the use of English in relation to the specific purposes or occasions~\cite{Hutchinson1987ESP}.
+The proliferation of digital work environments has posed unique challenges for non-native English-speaking workers, who navigate English-language texts as part of their computer-based tasks.
+For example, Amano \etal{} found that researchers spend 46.6\% more time reading English papers and 50.6\% more time writing them compared to native speakers, while facing higher rejection rates~\cite{amano2023manifold}.
+Similarly, non-native English programmers struggle with technical documentation, professional communication, and code comprehension~\cite{guo2018non}.
+Consequently, English-as-a-foreign-language (EFL) learning has become critical for information workers to develop English proficiency---the ability to achieve goals through the use of English in relation to the specific purposes~\cite{Hutchinson1987ESP}.

-In the field of HCI, previous research has explored approaches to directly support ESL workers’ use of English in the workplace, such as assisting with email composition, providing on-demand evaluations of workers’ own English sentences, simplifying complex texts, and paraphrasing with AI explanations, in order to reduce context-switching burdens and other disruptions during work~\cite{kim2025design,chen2024worddecipher, kwon2025better,dang2025corpusstudio,buschek2021impact,ito2023use,higasa2024keep}.
-However, effective support for ESL workers in the long run requires fostering practical English skills that directly enhance their ability to accomplish work tasks.
+In the field of HCI, previous research has explored approaches to directly support EFL workers’ use of English in the workplace, such as assisting with email composition, providing on-demand evaluations of writing, simplifying complex texts, and paraphrasing with AI explanations, in order to reduce context-switching burdens and disruptions during work~\cite{kim2025design,chen2024worddecipher, kwon2025better,dang2025corpusstudio,buschek2021impact,ito2023use,higasa2024keep}.
+However, effective support for EFL workers in the long run requires fostering English skills that directly enhance their ability to accomplish work tasks.
 In response, our work focuses on cultivating English proficiency within professional contexts.